NoahLE/Developer-Notes/content/docker/things-that-go-wrong.md

 I find completely shutting down Docker and loading it back up fixes this problem.
 Sometimes a computer restart may be required.

+* Error code 126

+Double check the file permissions.
+Depending on what the file does, it may need execution rights (`chmod +x FILE`)

 * Error code 127

 Check the drive permissions by right clicking Docker > Settings > Shared Drives > Reset Credentials > Apply > Recheck the drive > Apply.